thuiar/TEXTOIR/README.md

 This toolkit is contributed by Hanlei Zhang, Ting-En Lin, Qianrui Zhou, Shaojie Zhao, Xin Wang, and Huisheng Mao.
 The supervisor is Hua Xu.

 ## Introduction
 TEXTOIR aims to provide a convenience toolkit for researchers to reproduce the related text open classification and clustering methods.
 It contains two tasks, which are defined as open intent detection and open intent discovery.
 Open intent detection aims to identify n-class known intents, and detect one-class open intent.
 Open intent discovery aims to leverage limited prior knowledge of known intents to find fine-grained known and open intent-wise clusters.
+Related papers are collected in our previous released [reading list](https://github.com/thuiar/OKD-Reading-List).

 Open Intent Recognition:
 ![Example](figs/Intro.png "Example")

+ **We strongly recommend you to use our TEXTOIR toolkit with standard and unified interfaces (especially data setting) to obtain fair and persuable results on benchmark intent datasets!**

 ## Benmark Datasets
 * [BANKING](https://arxiv.org/pdf/2003.04807.pdf)
 * [OOS / CLINC150 (without OOD samples)](https://arxiv.org/pdf/1909.02027.pdf)
 * [StackOverflow](https://aclanthology.org/W15-1509.pdf)

- **We strongly recommend you to use our TEXTOIR toolkit with standard and unified interfaces (especially data setting) to obtain fair and persuable results on benchmark intent datasets!**

 ## Integrated Models
 ### Open Intent Detection